 Do you know that Tokyo has recently enacted studio apartment regulations that will be phased in for new condominiums to be built?
-As you've probably noticed, Tokyo is a city where buildings and condominiums are being built one after another, and the a large percentage of people gather together and live in very small rooms.
-However, because the majority of the population in Tokyo is single person households, which is the target of studio apartments, there are concerns about balance between supply and demand.
+As you've probably noticed, Tokyo is a city where buildings and condominiums are being built one after another, and a large percentage of people gather together and live in very small rooms.
+However, because the majority of the population in Tokyo is single-person households, which is the target of studio apartments, there are concerns about the balance between supply and demand.
 There are some theories as to why the regulations have been made more stringent despite these circumstances.

 ■Because the majority of single people do not intend to live somewhere permanently, they do not form permanent communities